cakephp/docs/en/controllers/middleware.rst

 .. note::

-    You cannot use both following approaches together, you must choose only one.
+    You cannot use both of the following approaches together, you must choose only one.
-    If you use both approaches together, CSRF token mismatch error will occur on every `PUT` and `POST` request
+    If you use both approaches together, a CSRF token mismatch error will occur on every `PUT` and `POST` request

 .. warning::